yubarajshrestha/MessengerPopup/readme.md

 ###Limitations

 There's one severe limitation to this method: Visitors can only send one message.
 Any back-and-forth conversation must take place in a Facebook-owned app or website.
 If this is a deal-breaker, just direct people to [m.me/YOURBRANDPAGEHERE](http://m.me/nathangathrightcom).
+There's also an issue with mobile Safari that's unfixable.
+When a user selects an input field in Safari on iOS, Safari zooms the website until the text is sized to at least 16px.
+Facebook's chat widget font-size is only 14px.

 ###Features